panoptic-labs/docs/docs/vaults/curation.md

 The Curator should design the vault's fund management cadence, balancing user experience with strategic needs.

-### Epoch basics
+### Epochs

-Deposits and withdrawals are not instant.
-They are batched into **epochs**.
+Deposits and withdrawals are not instant, but rather they are batched into **epochs**.
 The Manager fulfills an entire epoch at once, ensuring all participants in that batch receive a fair, uniform price based on a single NAV calculation.

-### shouldRedeposit
+### `shouldRedeposit`

 This is a boolean flag in a user's pending withdrawal.
-When `true`, the assets from a user's withdrawal are automatically re-queued for deposit into the next epoch instead of being sent to their wallet.
+When `true`, the assets from a user's withdrawal are automatically [re-queued for deposit](/docs/vaults/deposit-withdrawal#compounding-returns) into the next epoch instead of being sent to their wallet.

-### requestWithdrawalFrom()
+### `requestWithdrawalFrom()`

 This manager-only function utilizes the `shouldRedeposit` flag.
 It allows the Manager to trigger a withdrawal on behalf of a user and force the proceeds to be redeposited.
 This is a powerful tool for portfolio rebalancing or realizing profits for performance fee calculation without the user's funds ever leaving the vault's ecosystem.